Jamboree is an artist-led project initiated by artists LOW PROFILE.

 Jamboree is inspired and informed by LOW PROFILE’s experiences of being involved with LADA’s DIY scheme; EXPO in Nottingham; Diskurs Festival in Giessen, Germany; The Cornwall Workshops & Conventions and their own self-made residency projects with the artists Hunt & Darton and as part of the ‘Plymouth Residency’ with the artists Barry Sykes, Sophie Mallett, Beth Emily Richards, Sophie Hope, Ania Bas and Elizabeth Masterton.

 To date, there have been two successful iterations of Jamboree:

 Jamboree #1, which LOW PROFILE initiated and developed with support from PAC Home (Plymouth Arts Centre’s associate programme) at Plymouth Art Centre in Autumn/Winter 2015.

 Jamboree 2018, which LOW PROFILE initiated and developed in partnership with a-n The Artists Information Company and Plymouth College of Art and was part funded and supported using public funds by Arts Council England.

 Jamboree events are aimed at critically engaged artists, curators, arts organisers and programmers who are practicing professionally (whether on an independent or salaried basis) from around the UK and internationally.
 The events are designed to generate peer networks, with participant-centred programmes that encourage honest exchange and professional development.
 Jamboree is not suitable for current undergraduate students and those who are not professionally engaged in visual arts practice.

-Would you like to support the development & future of Jamboree?
-If you are an arts organisation or funder who could support the further & on-going development of Jamboree, please get in touch via email@example.com
+Would you like to learn more about what we’ve learned through Jamboree?
+If you are an arts organisation or funder who are looking to design new formats for artist-led professional development, please get in touch via helloLOWPROFILE@gmail.com